 Our research and practice in this area has so far investigated related areas around robotic displays, projection design, user-generated narrative trails, and visualisation.
 We accept MA students from professional moving image backgrounds, and have research students working in moving image including planetariums and projection mapping.
 Other applicants come from Performance Studies, fine art moving image practice, stage and set design, and communication design.

-The pathway is delivered through projects with external partners, seminars, peer reviews, tutorials, study visits and technical workshops.
+The Pathway is delivered through projects with external partners, seminars, tutorials and technical workshops.
 In the first year, students will also choose from the School of Communication elective programme.
 Additional projects, activity, events and talks are provided by IED.
 The School of Communication has strong moving image expertise, and historically strong links with commercial and experimental film practitioners and theorists, from Ridley Scott to the Brothers Quay.